 Receivables-Receivables are stated net of allowances for doubtful accounts.
-No single customer comprised more than 5% of the Company's consolidated net sales in 2016, 2015 or 2014 or 5% of the Company's consolidated receivables as of December 31, 2016 or 2015.
+No single customer comprised more than 5% of the Company's consolidated net sales in 2017, 2016 or 2015, or 5% of the Company's consolidated receivables as of December 31, 2017 or 2016.
 Specific customer provisions are made when a review of significant outstanding amounts, utilizing information about customer creditworthiness and current economic trends, indicates that collection is doubtful.
 In addition, provisions are made at differing rates, based upon the age of the receivable and the Company's historical collection experience.
+Accounts that are deemed uncollectible are written off when all reasonable collection efforts have been exhausted.
 See Note 5, "Receivables," for further discussion on the transactions affecting the allowances for doubtful accounts.

 Inventories-Inventories include material, labor, and plant overhead and are stated at the lower of cost or net realizable value.
-At December 31, 2016 and 2015, all inventories were valued using the first-in, first-out ("FIFO") method.
+At December 31, 2017 and 2016, all inventories were valued using the first-in, first-out ("FIFO") method.
 See Note 6, "Inventories," for the components of the Company's inventories.

 Property, Plant and Equipment-Property, plant and equipment are recorded at cost, and are depreciated over the estimated useful lives of the assets using the straight-line method for financial reporting purposes.
 See Note 7, "Property, Plant and Equipment," for the components of the Company's property, plant and equipment.
 Major improvements that extend the useful lives of existing assets are capitalized and charged to the asset accounts.
 Repairs and maintenance, which do not significantly improve or extend the useful lives of the respective assets, are expensed as incurred.
 Leasehold improvements are depreciated over the shorter of the lease term or the estimated useful life of the respective asset.
-When an asset is retired or disposed, the associated costs and accumulated depreciation are eliminated, and the resulting profit or loss is recognized in the Company's consolidated statements of operations.
+When an asset is retired or disposed, the associated costs and accumulated depreciation are eliminated, and the resulting gain or loss is recognized in the Company's consolidated statements of operations.

 Asset Category Range of Useful Lives

 Buildings 10 to 40 Years

 Machinery and equipment.
-5 to 15 Years
+3 to 15 Years

 Other 3 to 10 Years